Dice Games for Large Groups and Parties

 How it works

-Large-group dice games operate through one of three core structural models:
+Large-group dice formats solve the scaling problem through one of three structural mechanisms:

 Common scenarios